fastoch/Docker-and-K8s/README.md

   - `sudo apt update` to refresh the list of available packages and their versions (from the configured repositories)
   - `sudo apt upgrade` to update your Linux system

+## install Docker on your WSL machine

-We are ready to install Docker on your WSL Ubuntu machine.
+We are now ready to install Docker on your WSL Ubuntu machine.

 First, let's install a few prerequisite packages which let apt use packages over HTTPS:
 `sudo apt install apt-transport-https ca-certificates curl software-properties-common`